eosnetworkfoundation/grant-framework/applications/eosbees-global-coordinated-marketing.md

 ### Milestone 3 - Finalization of the system, influencer reports and language qualification

--   Estimated duration: 3 months
+-   Estimated duration: 6 weeks
 -   FTE: n/a
 -   Costs: $25,500 USD